 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-Lifeline is a federally funded program that helps income-eligible consumers afford local telephone service.
-The program is administered by local telephone companies and provides a monthly discount on basic telephone services for eligible consumers.
+Lifeline is a federally funded program that is administered by local telephone companies.
+It provides a monthly discount on basic telephone services for eligible consumers.
 Starting in December 2016, consumers will be able to apply the Lifeline discount to broadband (high-speed internet) service instead.

-Consumers enrolled in one or more of the following assistance programs may qualify for Lifeline benefits:
+2. Be enrolled in one or more of the following programs:

 How to apply

 Read the application carefully and contact the phone company with any questions.
 Return the completed application directly to the phone company.